datadotworld/excel-add-in/README.md

 ### `yarn start`

-Runs the app in the development mode.<br>
+Runs the react app and server component in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the front end UI in the browser.
+The server will be launched at http://localhost:3001 by default.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-For testing locally, https must be enabled and the OAuth properties must be set in order to allow authentication.
-This can be done by setting environment variables at runtime with the following:
+React Front End Required Environment Variables:
+`REACT_APP_OAUTH_URI`: Endpoint for the OAuth authorization endpoint.
+In production this should be `/authorize`

+Server Side Required Environment Variables `OAUTH_REDIRECT_URI`: Must match exactly the redirect setup on the data.world client `OAUTH_CLIENT_ID`: Client id for the data.world OAuth Client `OAUTH_CLIENT_SECRET`: Client secret for the data.world OAuth Client

+Server Side Optional Environment Variables `OAUTH_AUTHORIZATION_ENDPOINT`: Allows for overriding the authorization endpoint.
+Defaults to `https://data.world`

+When testing locally `HTTPS=true` must be set as the Office online site will not load an add-in via http.

-`HTTPS=true REACT_APP_OAUTH_CLIENT_ID="datadotworld-excel-addon-test" REACT_APP_OAUTH_REDIRECT_URI="https://excel-addon-oauth.herokuapp.com/callback" yarn start`
+`HTTPS=true REACT_APP_OAUTH_URI=https://localhost:3001/authorize OAUTH_REDIRECT_URI=https://localhost:3001/callback OAUTH_CLIENT_ID=excel-add-in-local OAUTH_CLIENT_SECRET=XXXX yarn start`

-This client is setup to redirect back to `https://localhost:3000` after successful authentication.

 #### Testing against Office Online

-1. Open `https://localhost:3000` in the browser and accept the self-signed cert
+1. Open `https://localhost:3000`, and `https://localhost:3001` in the browser and accept the self-signed certificates
 1. Open a spreadsheet in Excel Online
 1. Click INSERT > Office Add-ins
 1. Click Upload My Add-in